 At the time of writing these lines, Glastonbury is currently set to go ahead.
-Speaking to ITV News West Country earlier this year (August 4), Glastonbury founder Michael Eavis said he is “still hoping, fighting and working at it all the time to make sure it happens next year ”.
+Speaking to ITV News West Country last year, Glastonbury founder Michael Eavis said he is “still hoping, fighting and working at it all the time to make sure it [Glastonbury 2021] happens”.

 What dates will Glastonbury 2021 take place?